lkesteloot/distray/README.md

 # Compiling

-Compile distrend using the Makefile:
+Build distrend using CMake:

+    % mkdir build
+    % cd build
+    % cmake ..
     % make

 It compiles on MacOS and Linux.
+You'll need the protobuf compiler and library:

+    % sudo apt-get install protobuf-compiler libprotobuf-dev

 # Running